Skip to content

 • an optional status change in the same action

-That combination is important.
-It keeps governance traceable: the record of why something changed stays attached to the change instead of being reconstructed later from memory and optimism.
+That combination keeps governance traceable: the record of why something changed stays attached to the change instead of being reconstructed later from memory and optimism.

 Comments support markdown and inline images, which is useful for design notes, evidence, screenshots, and review material.